romanpauk/dingo/docs/core-concepts.md

 `construct<T>()` uses the same deduction machinery for unmanaged objects.

+Constructor detection has two result forms:

+- shape detection reports whether the selected constructor is concrete, generic, or invalid, together with its arity; this is the default used for normal container construction
+- signature detection starts from that same selected shape and additionally recovers its parameter types as a `type_list`; construction then uses the recovered list, so reported dependencies and injected dependencies cannot diverge

+The lower-level detection result exposes `kind` and `arity`.
+A concrete signature result also exposes `arguments`; zero-argument construction produces `type_list<>`, while an unavailable signature produces `void`.
+Explicit constructor declarations already contain their argument list and therefore do not require signature recovery.

 ### Constructor-Deduction Limits

 Constructor deduction is intentionally useful, not magical.
 The main limits are: